-- The University should provide access to a coherent and appropriate programme of training for research students.
-This will, in general, be made up of three elements: - research methods, methodology, skills, tools and techniques required to undertake the research degree programme - general transferable skills, relevant to both the research project and to subsequent employment - additional subject study in areas needed for completion of the research work. - The student's training needs will normally be identified by means of an individual training needs analysis carried out during discussions between the Director of Studies and the student no later than registration, and updated regularly during the programme. - 6.3 The sources from which the student may acquire the necessary training are various and flexible and for the Faculty to determine.
-They may include the use of a standard Faculty approved programme, attendance at centrally organised workshops, study delivered elsewhere in the University (e.g. language studies), or learning achieved externally to the University. - The University should ensure that clear information is easily accessible about what is available in the University, when and where these elements are provided, and any deadlines by which these need to be completed. - 6.5 The training programme for an individual student should be reviewed at appropriate intervals, and amended if the requirements of the research project or the needs of the student have changed.
-Individual training programmes should also be designed to enable the student to fulfil any accredited training requirements of the University for postgraduate research programmes. - It is the Faculty's responsibility to ensure that an accurate record of research training undertaken to fulfil assessed, accredited training requirements is maintained. - The Faculty will provide opportunities for students to maintain a personal development plan, training record, learning log/diary or other appropriate system designed to monitor the progress of their development.
+- 6.1 The University should provide access to a coherent and appropriate programme of training for research students.
+This will, in general, be made up of three elements: - research methods, methodology, skills, tools and techniques required to undertake the research degree programme - general transferable skills, relevant to both the research project and to subsequent employment - additional subject study in areas needed for completion of the research work. - 6.2 The student's training needs will normally be identified by means of an individual training needs analysis carried out during discussions between the Director of Studies and the student no later than registration, and updated regularly during the programme. - 6.3 The sources from which the student may acquire the necessary training are various and flexible and for the Faculty to determine.
+They may include the use of a standard Faculty approved programme, attendance at centrally organised workshops, study delivered elsewhere in the University (e.g. language studies), or learning achieved externally to the University. - 6.4 The University should ensure that clear information is easily accessible about what is available in the University, when and where these elements are provided, and any deadlines by which these need to be completed. - 6.5 The training programme for an individual student should be reviewed at appropriate intervals, and amended if the requirements of the research project or the needs of the student have changed.
+Individual training programmes should also be designed to enable the student to fulfil any accredited training requirements of the University for postgraduate research programmes. - 6.6 It is the Faculty's responsibility to ensure that an accurate record of research training undertaken to fulfil assessed, accredited training requirements is maintained.